DBeath/feedrsub/README.md

 **Requires Authentication**
 * ```POST /api/v1/subscribe/``` Subscribes to a single feed.
 Requires a 'topic' parameter containing the URL of the feed to subscribe to.
 Returns 200 and echos the feed URL upon success.
 * ```POST /api/v1/unsubscribe/``` Unsubscribes from a single feed.
 Requires a 'topic' parameter containing the URL of the feed to unsubscribe from.
 Returns 200 and echos the feed URL upon success.
 * ```POST /api/v1/retrieve/``` Retrieves the entries from a single feed.
-Requires a 'topic' parameter containing the URL of the feed to retrieve.
-Returns 200 and a success message. *Note* This does not return a list of the entries, it saves the entries to the database.
+Requires a 'topic' parameter containing the URL of the feed to retrieve, and an optional 'count' parameter containing the number of entries to retrieve (default 10).
+Returns 200 and the content of the feed.
+It will also save the updated entries to the database.

 ## Usage
 To start the app, run ```node index.js```

-Navigate to
+Navigate to the ```http://yourdomain/admin``` and login with your specified credentials.

 To subscribe to feeds, the subscribe page has a text field where you can enter a list of feeds separated by newlines, tabs, spaces, or commas.